satyavarunk/floodvizag/docs/design/design-principles.md

 # FloodVizag Design Principles

-## 1. Map First
+## Purpose

-The map is the primary interface.

-Everything else supports the map.
+FloodVizag is a community-powered flood intelligence platform for Visakhapatnam.

+Its primary goal is to help citizens make safer travel decisions during heavy rainfall while building long-term flood intelligence for the city.

 ---

-## 2. Emergency Usability

-A citizen standing in heavy rain should understand the interface within five seconds.
+## Principle 1 — Map First

+The map is the heart of FloodVizag.

+Every major feature should support the map.

 ---

-## 3. One Hand Operation
+## Principle 2 — Emergency First

-Every primary action must be reachable using one thumb.
+The application must be usable by someone standing in heavy rain using one hand.

+Large buttons.

+Minimal typing.

+Fast loading.

 ---

-## 4. Community Driven
+## Principle 3 — Community Powered

-Citizens contribute observations.
+Citizens create observations.

-The system creates Flood Events.
+The system groups observations into Flood Events.

-Not duplicate reports.

 ---

-## 5. Progressive Disclosure

-Show only essential information first.

-Reveal details only when requested.
+## Principle 4 — Mobile First

+The application is designed for phones before tablets or desktops.

 ---

-## 6. Trust Before Beauty
+## Principle 5 — Trust Before Beauty

-The application should feel reliable before it feels beautiful.
+Information should always be accurate, clear and easy to understand.

+Visual effects are secondary.

 ---

-## 7. Fast Over Fancy

-Animations exist only to improve understanding.

-Never distract.
+## Principle 6 — Progressive Disclosure

+Only show important information first.

+Show details when the user asks for them.

 ---

-## 8. Mobile First

-Desktop is secondary.
+## Principle 7 — Accessibility

+Support

+- English
+- Telugu
+- Large touch targets
+- Colour blind friendly design
+- Screen readers

 ---

-## 9. Accessibility

-Readable.

-Large buttons.

-Colour-blind friendly.

-Screen-reader compatible.

----

-## 10. Local First

-English + తెలుగు.

-Vizag landmarks.

-Vizag roads.

-Vizag citizens.
+## Principle 8 — Learn From Every Rain

+Every flood report should improve the city's historical flood knowledge.